profchiso/awap-new/README.md

 ## CSS library - [TAILWIND](https://tailwindcss.com/)
 Please read the [docs](http://tailwindcss.com/docs/) its very easy to use

+## Home Page
+ For the Home Page, to see the video carousel go to ;
+ - src > components > ExploreClasses > index.js
+ - Look for `isVideoReady` and change the value to true

 ## Available Scripts

 In the project directory, you can run: